Yining-anna-tang/Inclusiveness-Index-Cities-in-Yangtze-River-Economic-Belt-/README.md

 - Indicator construction and standardization follow a consistent structure across all years.

 ## Usage
-The dataset is provided in CSV format and can be directly used in:
+The dataset is provided in xlsx format and can be directly used in:
 - Python (pandas)
 - R
 - Stata